Jpstirks/Jpstirks/README.md

 👋 Hi, I’m Jazmine.
 I am so happy to be apart of The Hartcode Academy

-🌱 I’m currently learning how to become a Business Data Analysis.
+👀 I’m currently learning how to become a Business Data Analysis.
+It is hard work but it will be worth it in the end.